aabirpal/med-assist/README.md

-# ⚕️ Med-Assist — Medical Diagnosis Assistant
+# ⚕️ Med-Assist : Medical Diagnosis Assistant

-Made this for my Agentic AI Hands-On Course taught by Dr. Kanthi Kiran Sirra (Sr. AI Engineer)

 An evidence-grounded medical decision support agent for medical students and junior doctors.
 Built with LangGraph, ChromaDB RAG, and a domain-specific medical risk score calculator.